Skip to main content Skip to navigation

 Criteria to be applied when decision making in relation to Freedom of Speech and Academic Freedom

-16. In exceptional circumstances the University may make it a condition of use of its Premises that the individual or body invited to speak, or otherwise attend, at its Premises contributes to, or pays the entire costs of, any security required at the Event.
-The criteria that will trigger this condition will be the point at which the costs or provision of security to the University, such that persons involved whether inside or outside the Event can be protected from significant harm, becomes grossly disproportionate to the freedoms being protected.
+17. In certain circumstances the University may make it a condition of use of its Premises that the individual or body invited to speak, or otherwise attend, at its Premises contributes to, or pays the entire costs of, any security required at the Event.
+The criteria that will trigger this condition will be the point at which the costs or provision of security to the University, such that persons involved whether inside or outside the Event can be protected from harm, becomes disproportionate to the freedoms being protected.

 Conduct at Events

-20. Persons attending Events, whether inside or outside, including for the purposes of protest, must not act in such a way as to cause the suppression of Freedom of Speech or Academic Freedom.
+21. Persons attending Events, whether inside or outside, including for the purposes of demonstration/protest, must not act in such a way as to cause the suppression of Freedom of Speech or Academic Freedom.
 This would include, for example, but not exclusively, the ‘shouting down’ of a speaker, or other attendee, or any interruption to physical entry or exit to or from the Event.

 Further Commitments arising from the University’s Statutory Duties

-21. The University will not enter into any transaction on terms that could present a risk to Free Speech or Academic Freedom.
+22. The University will not, save in exceptional circumstances, enter into any transaction on terms that could present a risk to Free Speech or Academic Freedom.

-24. Encouragement of terrorism and inviting support for a proscribed terrorist organisation are both criminal offences.
-When deciding whether to host a particular speaker, the University will consider whether the views being expressed, or likely to be expressed, might constitute extremist views that might risk drawing people into terrorism or are views that are shared by terrorist groups.
-Should such concerns arise, the University must be “entirely convinced that such risks can be mitigated” (Prevent Duty Guidance: for higher education institutions in England and Wales (2015), paragraphs 10 & 11), for example, through such views being challenged by speakers with opposing views as part of the same Event.
+25. Encouragement of terrorism and inviting support for a proscribed terrorist organisation are both criminal offences.
+The University is required to have measures in place to prevent its facilities being exploited by radicalisers.
+When deciding whether to host a particular speaker, the University will consider carefully whether the views being expressed, or likely to be expressed, constitute views that are used to encourage people into participating in or supporting terrorism or are shared by terrorist groups (Prevent Duty Guidance: England and Wales (2023), paragraphs 175 & 191).
 Where the University is in any doubt that such risks cannot be fully mitigated, the University will exercise caution and not allow the Event to proceed1.

 Breach of this Code